Lisa Joann Thompson: The Carnival: Choreographer’s Ball

 Thompson has been a regular Host and emcee for The Carnival: Choreographer’s Ball show for five years.
 The show is a monthly showcase of the top choreographers in the world (video, music, and film), usually run in Hollywood, New York City, London, Tokyo and Paris; and is considered the dance community's ultimate competitive venue for choreographers to display their work.

 The show often includes special guests and appearances by many of the top dancers and choreographers including Paula Abdul, Travis Payne, Kenny Ortega, and Wade Robson.
 The audience is usually populated with many of the top songwriters and musical acts in the entertainment business.

 Theater and voice-overs

 In the mid-2000s, Thompson began focusing more on comedy.
 She attended The Second City and The Groundlings improvisational comedy enterprises.
 Afterward she began doing sketch comedy and stand up in various theaters and comedy clubs in the Los Angeles area.

 In 2006, Thompson began performing as a warm up comic for television and theater productions such as the Fox television sitcom Happy Hour.

 Thompson does voice-overs through voice casting agent Kalmenson & Kalmenson.

-Personal life

-In 2005, Thompson was married on the island of Maui to Josh Debear (also known as 'JD Tru'), a rap artist and former music producer for Michael Jackson's record label, MJJ Music.
-The couple have two children.